 The wearing of protective helmets is compulsory by law.
 Students who ride their bicycles to school should wear the appropriate safety helmet and observe the road rules.
 Once a student has reached the school they must dismount their bicycle and walk their cycle into the school grounds.
-The bike racks are located back and side of Art & Music Rooms and are locked during the day.
+The bike racks are located back of Art and

+Music Room are locked during the day.
 A sturdy chain or lock is advisable.
-Under no circumstances should students ride through the school's car park.
+Under no circumstances should students ride through the school car parks.